Generic name: hyaluronic acid gel

 Brand names: Juvederm Volbella® XC, Juvederm® Ultra XC, Juvederm Voluma® XC, Juvederm® XC, Juvederm Vollure™ XC

 Treatment for: Correction of Facial Wrinkles and Folds

 Medically reviewed by Drugs.com.
 Last updated on Feb 15, 2022.

 What is Juvederm?

 Juvederm is a family of injectable hyaluronic acid dermal fillers used to provide 9 months to one year of correction for moderate to severe facial wrinkles and folds, such as nasolabial folds (lines from the nose to the corners of the mouth).
-It is not indicated for use in lip augmentation.
+It is also used for lip augmentation.

-Some Juvederm XC products also contain the local anesthetic lidocaine for a more comfortable injection.
-Juvederm Ultra XC and Juvederm Ultra Plus XC both contain 0.3% preservative-free lidocaine and numb the treatment area within seconds.
-The Juvederm Ultra Plus products contain more highly cross-linked formulations for volumizing and correction of deeper folds and wrinkles.
+Juvederm XC products also contain the local anesthetic lidocaine for a more comfortable injection as this numbs the treatment area within seconds.
+The Juvederm Ultra XC products contain more highly cross-linked formulations for volumizing and correction of deeper folds and wrinkles.

 How painful are Juvederm injections?

 There may be some discomfort during and after the injection.
 Juvederm is injected directly into the skin with a fine needle.
 Juvederm products contain the local anesthetic lidocaine to help lessen discomfort during injection, or the physician may choose to numb the site prior to injection.
 You should discuss these options with your physician prior to the procedure.

 What is expected after the procedure?